Committee on Theater & Performance Studies

 The PhD program in Theater and Performance Studies is designed as an innovative joint degree program that affords students rigorous and comparative work across two disciplines.
 Students cannot receive a stand-alone PhD in TAPS; rather they enter through one of our partnering departments and pursue their degree jointly with that other discipline.
 Each of our partnering departments has notable faculty strengths in theater and performance studies, and each is committed to supporting challenging work that cuts across conventional departmental boundaries.
 To date, our partnering departments are:

-If you are interested in pursuing a degree jointly with TAPS and a department at University of Chicago not yet listed here, please contact David Levin, Chair of the Committee for Theater and Performance Studies to discuss the possibility.
+If you are interested in pursuing a degree jointly with TAPS and a department at University of Chicago not yet listed here, please contact Ellen MacKay, Chair of the Committee for Theater and Performance Studies to discuss the possibility.